This post contains affiliate links. As an Amazon Associate, I may earn from qualifying purchases.

 Always weigh the risk first and speak with a trusted medical professional.
 Learn what risks are involved when mixing these remedies with current medications.
 Capsaicin is an active ingredient in cayenne pepper.

-It can interact with a number of drugs, including ACE inhibitors, acid reducers, blood thinners, and aspirin.
+It can interact with several drugs, including ACE inhibitors, acid reducers, blood thinners, and aspirin.
 Stop taking any of these medications until consultation with a doctor.

 If this remedy works, a decrease in pain will be the result in the arthritic areas of the body.
 The longer these home remedies are implemented, the less pain will be experienced.
 As previously stated, the active ingredient in cayenne pepper is capsaicin.